InverterNetwork/contracts/Specs.md

 ## 5.5 Dynamic Fees

-Fees are adjusted baed on onchain KPIs and system state to optimize for systems goals and minimize risks.
+Fees are adjusted based on onchain KPIs and system state to optimize for systems goals and minimize risks.

 ### 5.5.1.
 Issuance & Redemption Fee